What Is Fiber?

 Troubleshooting Your Fiber Service

-If you are experiencing an issue with your Sonic Gigabit Fiber service, Sonic Customer Support is available to assist you everyday 8am to 10pm.
+If you are experiencing an issue with your Sonic Gigabit Fiber service, Sonic Customer Support is available to assist you everyday 6am to 10pm PT.
 They can be reached by phone at 888.766.4233, by email at support@sonic.com, and by SMS at 833-836-0300.
 Below are a few troubleshooting steps for common service issues you can take (if you're so inclined) before reaching out to Support.

 Slow Speeds